Charities dates back to 1624 when the Rev William Dethick left the

 Anyone who feels in need should contact

-The Map above gives you an indication of the Hartshorne Parish Boundary.
+The Map above gives you an indication of the Ancient Hartshorne Parish Boundary.

 You can find out more about the Hartshorne

-Charities on the Charity Commissioners website.
+Charities and the names of the current trustees on the Charity Commissioners website.
 The registered charity

 number is 236972, which you should enter when you get to the main